No momento, esta página não está disponível em português

 Want to receive an email alert?

-To receive PGP expiry messages by email, subscribe to Account-related system messages.
+To receive PGP expiry messages by email, subscribe to Account-related notifications.

 An expired PGP key can impact your ability to process transactions, or decrypt important information.

-Two weeks before a PGP key you've registered is due to expire, we display a message in the System Messages widget of your Customer Area.
+Two weeks before a PGP key you have registered is due to expire, we display a message in the System Messages widget of your Customer Area.
 This message indicates the ID of the expiring key, and when it will expire.

 If you get this message, you can either: